Color quantization: Other methods

-Finally, one of the newer methods is spatial color quantization, conceived by Puzicha, Held, Ketterer, Buhmann, and Fellner of the University of Bonn, which combines dithering with palette generation and a simplified model of human perception to produce visually impressive results even for very small numbers of colors.
-It does not treat palette selection strictly as a clustering problem, in that the colors of nearby pixels in the original image also affect the color of a pixel.
+Spatial color quantization (scolorq) by Puzicha, Held, Ketterer, Buhmann, and Fellner of the University of Bonn solves the joint problem of color quantization (palette generation followed by indexed color conversion) and dithering.
+It uses a simplified model of human perception to guide the error-compensating dithering (which is different from error diffusion in that compensations stay local).
+Due to the of dithering, it does not treat palette selection purely as a clustering problem, in that the colors of nearby pixels in the original image also affect the color of a pixel.
+It is obviously advantageous only for small color counts (up to 16).
 See sample images.